spedas-j/member_contrib/mms/README.md

 ----

 ### Instruction
 * Please download _misc/avg_data.pro_ and save it together with these scripts.
+* SPEDAS bleeding_edge r19679 or later is necessary.